mdlog/filora/README.md

 # Filora - Decentralized Digital Asset Marketplace

+> **Note:** This project is a fork of [FIL-Builders/fs-upload-dapp](https://github.com/FIL-Builders/fs-upload-dapp) with additional marketplace features, NFT licensing, and automated royalty distribution.

 Filora is a decentralized marketplace for buying, selling, and trading digital assets on the Filecoin blockchain.
 Built with Synapse SDK, Filora provides secure, permanent storage with NFT licensing and automated royalty distribution.

 ## Features